 Linaro Security Working Group downloads (including latest work on Meltdown/Spectre)

 Linaro security downloads are available from several of Linaro’s engineering groups.
 The most recent work includes collaboration on Meltdown/Spectre fixes backported in to the 4.4, 4.9 and 4.14 kernels.
-There are also links to work from the Linaro Digital Home Group (LHG) and the latest OP-TEE work from the Security Working Group.
+There are also links to the latest OP-TEE work from the Security Working Group.

 Linaro Releases, Platforms and Snapshots